Shreyas-Daptare/apexviewer/README.md

 ## __To Run Apex Viewer__

+_>First Compile the apexviewer.java file using javac_

+	javac apexviewer.java

+_>You will get an apexviewer.class file after compilation_

 _>Copy the apexviewer.class file and paste it into same folder as the Applet Program you are going to run_ _> OR Copy the applet program class file to the location where you have appletviewer's class file_ _>Either way you do the apexviewer.class file and your_applet_program.class file should be in same folder_